abalikhan/CV_ND/P2-Image_captioning/README.md

 ![encoder-decoder-architecture](images/encoder-decoder.png)

-You can use my pre-trained model for your own experimentation.
-To use it, [download](https://www.dropbox.com/sh/z95hjvylmqqzqr0/AABRRLCVHzRSnUico5xV_-Y0a?raw=1).
-After downloading, unzip the file and place the contained pickle models under the subdirectory `models`.

-Please feel free to experiment with alternative architectures, such as bidirectional LSTM with attention mechanisms.
+Feel free to experiment with different architectures inclduing pre-trained models like VGG16, GoogleNet and RNNs models like GRU, LSTMs with different layers.

 ## Result

-Here are some visualizations of the facial recognition, keypoints detection, CNN feature maps, and interesting sunglasses layover applications:
+Here are some results of images with associated captions:

 ![Facial Keypoint Detection](images/result.png)